gfox72/DOCTEST/DERO_RPC_API.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Example Phyton script*

 # 3.2.1 getblockcount
-The method"getblockcount"returns the height of the (currently synced) chain.
+The method "getblockcount" returns the height of the (currently synced) chain.
 This is also the currenty unstable height.
 This method is called without parameters.

 | Result    | Type  | Description             |